Prestige-Solution/ts-x-php-framework/doc/testing-live-server.md

 ### Important Notes
 If you run this Live Server Tests the Clients see massive Server Log entrys with Anti-Flood errors.<br>
-The test are very quickly with a lot of connections form the bot (one connection and disconnection for each test).<br>
+The test are very quickly with a lot of connections from the bot (one connection and disconnection for each test).<br>
 The Serveradministrator has no Anti-Flood Permissions, so maybe you as Administrator cant see this entrys.

 ---